- The Fiscal

-One of the most hotly debated issues is whether people pay their fair share of taxes.
 To assess whether the tax system is fair or not, it is important to look at all of the taxes that people pay, not just one particular form of taxation.

-In the aggregate, our federal tax system is structured to be generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
+On aggregate, our federal tax system is structured to be generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
 However, the composition of taxes paid is very different for taxpayers at different ends of the income distribution.
 For low-income Americans, payroll taxes and excise taxes are the major forms of taxation; for high-income Americans, individual and corporate income taxes comprise most of their tax burden.

 Tax expenditures work in various ways and take many forms, including: